 Ketosis is a metabolic state where the liver breaks down fat to produce ketones.
 Ketones, on a ketogenic diet, are the primary fuel source for the body.
 If you’re new to the ketogenic diet and you still have questions, consider reading our Comprehensive Beginner’s Guide to Keto >

 There are three main ways to measure the ketones in your body, all of which have their advantages and disadvantages.
 The most common ways to measure and to see if you are at an ideal ketosis level for wight loss are:

-- Blood Ketone Meter.
+- Blood Ketone Meter or Ketone Strips.
 Very accurate but the strips are extremely expensive.

 - Breath Ketone Meters.
 More accurate than the urine strips, but can sometimes vary in accuracy.
 Cheaper than blood strips in the long-run.